 For consumers For business

 American label Free People, rated “Not Good Enough”, is not pulling its weight when it comes to protecting the Earth and its inhabitants.
-So, if you’re into the boho vibe, we found 8 sustainable alternatives to Free People we know you’ll love.
-This article is based on the Free People rating published in August 2020.
+So if you’re looking for the same hippie, vintage-inspired vibes, have a look at these 11 more sustainable alternatives to Free People.

 Free-spirited fast fashion doesn’t make the cut